Society of Architectural Historians

 The Society of Architectural Historians (SAH) is an international not-for-profit organization that promotes the study and preservation of the built environment worldwide.
 Based in Chicago, Illinois, United States, the Society's 3,500 members include architectural historians, architects, landscape architects, preservationists, students, professionals in allied fields and the interested public.

+It has EIN 20-2507723 as a 501(c)(3) Public Charity; in 2023 it claimed total revenue of $1,467,388 and total assets of $6,854,828.

 History

 The Society, originally named the Society of American Architectural Historians, was founded on July 31, 1940, inspired by the work of Harvard University historian Kenneth John Conant.
 Twenty-five chartering members elected Turpin Bannister the first President, and directed him to edit the Journal of the American Society of Architectural Historians.
 The name was shortened to its current form a decade later.
 From 1964 to 1966, Robert Branner served as president.
 SAH is currently the largest academic organization in the field of architectural history in the US.

 Publications and events

 As part of its mission to "advance knowledge and understanding of the history of architecture, design, landscape, and urbanism worldwide", the Society publishes several works, most noticeably the Buildings of the United States series, as well as a newsletter and the Journal of the Society of Architectural Historians.
 In addition, in association with the University of Virginia, the Society is developing an online encyclopedia of architecture called SAH Archipedia.
 At present, SAH Archipedia allows free access to entries on 100 of the most important buildings in each state it covers, and is being expanded; SAH members have access to the full version, which includes over 19,000 building histories.